tomcz/s3dropbox/README.md

 Run using: `java -jar S3DropBox-<version>.jar [credentials file]`

 The credentials file is optional.
-If not present, the application will look for a file called .s3dropbox in your home directory.
-If that is not present you will be asked for some AWS credentials when the application starts and then a .s3dropbox file will be created in your home directory.
+If not present, the application will look for a file called `.s3dropbox` in your home directory.
+If that is not present you will be asked for some AWS credentials when the application starts and then a `.s3dropbox` file will be created for you in your home directory.

-Here are the values that the .s3dropbox file will contain:
+Here are the values that the `.s3dropbox` file will contain:

 AMAZON\_ACCESS\_KEY\_ID